Article

 Use Task-focused Language

-Use motivational language that focuses on the reader's outcome.
-Instead of explaining what the reader will learn, focus on what the reader will do.
+Try to use motivational language that embraces and focuses on the reader's outcome.
+Instead of explaining what the reader will learn, or benefitfrom your article, focus on what the reader will do if all steps are followed correctly.

-Instead of saying, "Today, you'll learn how to install Kubernetes," focus on the result: "At the end of this article, you will have a working Kubernetes cluster."
+For example, instead of: "Today, you'll learn how to install Kubernetes", try: "At the end of this article, you will have a working Kubernetes cluster."

 Use Strong Action Statements

 Avoid weak writing.
-Avoid weak modifiers and superlatives such as quite, very, and extremely.
+Weak modifiers and superlatives such as quite, very, and extremely reduce your article quality.
 Avoid starting a sentence with weak verb constructions like There is, There are, and There were.

 Use Present Tense

-The reader usually performs the tasks in their present, so the present tense is appropriate and more comfortable to read than the past or future tense.
+A reader performs your article tasks in their present, so the present tense is appropriate and more comfortable to read than the past or future tense.

 • Replace this: MySQL will prompt you for the password.

-• With this: MySQL prompts you for the password.
+• With: MySQL prompts you for the password.

 Use an Implied Subject